 Connemara and Kylemore Abbey

 Connemara is one of the wildest parts of Ireland; winding roads through the mountains, beautiful lakes, and an innumerable amount of fluffy sheep.
-It’s pretty impossible to do a DIY tour of the area without a car, but since it’s so stunning it shouldn’t be missed so I absolutely recommend taking a guided day tour.
+It’s pretty impossible to do a DIY tour of the area without a car, but since it’s so stunning it shouldn’t be missed so I absolutely recommend taking a guided day tour because it really is one of the best day trips from Galway.

 Kylemore Abbey is a must when exploring Connemara.
 A fairytale abbey on the shores of a lake, its one of the most scenic places in the county.
-The beautiful abbey with it’s interesting history, a forest and lake shrouded in myths, and beautiful walled Victorian gardens make it the perfect spot for a day trip.
+The beautiful abbey with its interesting history, a forest and lake shrouded in myths, and beautiful walled Victorian gardens make it the perfect spot for a day trip from Galway.

 If you would rather spend your day exploring Connemara’s rugged landscape, hiking trails, and idyllic towns, there’s a day trip for that too.
 Plus you still get to see the magical Kylemore Abbey along the way.